kubernetes/community/governance.md

+Last update: 1/26/2017

-This is a Work in Progress, documenting approximately how we have been operating up to this point.
+This is a Work in Progress, documenting approximately how we have been operating up to this point, and formalizing some previously informal conventions.

 # Principles